NBC: Programming

 The network's weekend morning children's programming time slot is programmed by Litton Entertainment under a time-lease agreement.
 The three-hour block of programming designed mainly for 14-16-year-old teenage viewers is under the umbrella branding of The More You Know, based on the network's long-time strand of internally-produced public service announcements of the same name.
 It premiered on October 8, 2016, giving Litton control of all but Fox's Weekend morning E/I programming among the five major broadcast networks.

 Live sports programming is also provided on weekends at any time between 7:00 a.m. and 1:30 a.m.
 Eastern Time, but most commonly between 12 p.m. and 6 p.m.
-Eastern.
+Eastern (and from 7 and 11 p.m. on some Saturdays and all Sundays since Fall 2025 as part of its Sunday Year round sports programming block).
 Due to the unpredictable length of sporting events, NBC will occasionally pre-empt scheduled programs (more common with the weekend editions of NBC Nightly News, and local and syndicated programs carried by its owned-and-operated stations and affiliates).
 NBC has also held the American broadcasting rights to the Summer Olympic Games since the 1988 games and the rights to the Winter Olympic Games since the 2002 games.
 Coverage of the Olympics on NBC has included pre-empting regularly scheduled programs during daytime, prime time, and late night.
 In July 2022, NBC announced that the Olympic Channel will be shut down on September 30.
 NBC stated they will be announcing the plans for Olympic content in the fall of 2022.